NehzUx/NewInML2019/README.md

 - December 09th, 2019: Session day

 Note that accepted papers will be receiving the possibility to register to NeurIPS and will be able to apply for travel awards, to be attributed according to merit and need.

-Instruction for paper submission will be put here very soon.

 # Program